 The third paragraph of chapter 5 of the Guidelines deals with performance indicators used in incentive schemes.
 Even though this is not specifically asked for in the Guidelines, it can be considered to be good practice to also provide a narrative on the rationale for inclusion of the different performance measures.
 Two examples are worth mentioning here.
 In the case of Schroders (first graphic below), the rationale is included as well as the link to one (or more) of the firm's strategic priorities (column on the right).

 The graphic specifically deals with the annual bonus.
 In the case of ArcelorMittal (second graphic below), KPIs are listed and for each of these, it is mentioned whether they apply to the short-term incentives or the long-term incentives, as well as the rationale for their use.

-Annual bonus scorecard measures Rationale for inclusion Link to st Link to strategy Financial (70% weighting) Profit before tax and exceptional items (35%) A long-standing measure of the firm's financial performance, which is recognised by its stakeholders.
+Annual bonus scorecard measures Rationale for inclusion Link to strategy Financial (70% weighting) Profit before tax and exceptional items (35%) A long-standing measure of the firm's financial performance, which is recognised by its stakeholders.
 The Committee will consider the impact of exceptional items during the period and will have the discretion to make adjustments as appropriate.
-36 Ð Client investment performance over 3 and 5 years (20%) ۲ Annual net new business (15%) Net new business is a long-standing firm-wide key performance indicator.
-A key driver of AUM and revenues. (:) Ð Non-financial (30% weighting) The Committee will set targets to assess strategic progress, sustainability, retention of key talent, conduct and risk metrics.
+(3) (3) Client investment performance over 3 and 5 years (20%) Central to our purpose.
+Represents a core output of our business.
+Helps our clients achieve their long-term financial goals.
+Annual net new business (15%) Net new business is a long-standing firm-wide key performance indicator.
+A key driver of AUM and revenues.
+(3) (1) Non-financial (30% weighting) Strategic progress Sustainability People and talent Risk and conduct Personal goals The Committee will set targets to assess strategic progress, sustainability, retention of key talent, conduct and risk metrics.
 These are all fundamental to the Group's long-term success.
 Performance of each executive Director against the annual objectives agreed for 2020 will also be considered.
-36 Ð Risk and conduct Personal goals Growing Asset Management in Private e As
+Growing Asset Management Building closer relationships with our end clients Expanding capabilities in Private e Assets

-Key Performance Metr ics from 2019 Metrics Scheme Rationale EBITDA STI - Demonstrates growth and exercisinal performance of the underlying hypineses FCF STI Demonstrates growth and operational performance of the underlying businesses ROCE STI Critical factor for long-term success and sustainability of the Company Gap to competition STI / LTIP Outperform peers Health & Safety STI Employee health and safety is a core value for the Company Business Specific measures STI For corporate functions, links reward to strategic priorities of their functions EPS LTIP Links reward to delivery of underlying equity returns to shareholders Creates a direct link between executive pay and shareholder value TSR LTIP Measure is split equally between comparison against S&amp;P 500 index and a peer group of companies
+Key Performance Metrics from 2019 Metrics Scheme Rationale EBITDA STI Demonstrates growth and operational performance of the underlying businesses FCF STI - P Demonstrates growth and operational performance of the underlying businesses ROCE STI Critical factor for long-term success and sustainability of the Company Gap to competition STI / LTIP Outperform peers Health & Safety STI • Employee health and safety is a core value for the Company Employee health and safety is a core value for the Company Business Specific measures STI For corporate functions, links reward to strategic priorities of their functions EPS LTIP Links reward to delivery of underlying equity returns to shareholders Creates a direct link between executive pay and shareholder value TSR LTIP Measure is split equally between comparison against S&P 500 index and a peer group of companies